 - Background graphic

-Applying the rule of thirds to your product images would proportionally align these elements together into a beautiful image that your users will love.
-Looking at the product image for the Blackberry Playbook, you notice that there is a nice balance between the elements.
+Applying the rule of thirds to your product images would arrange these elements in a way that gives users the best view of your product.
+Notice that Blackberry’s product image has a spatial balance between the elements.
 No element gets ignored or overlooked because the elements all touch the intersecting lines of the grid.
-The elements are all arranged and positioned in a way that makes it easy for users to capture the beauty of the product in a full single view.
+The elements are all arranged in a way that makes it easy for users to capture the beauty of the product in a single focal view.

-On the other hand, a bad product image would not be proportionally aligned with the rule of thirds.
-It would make it difficult for users to look at, and force them to move their eyes around the page to view each element.
+On the other hand, a bad product image would not be aligned with the rule of thirds.
+It would make users work to look at each element, and force them to move their eyes around the page.
 In HP’s product image, the only element that touches a grid intersection is the picture of the product.
-All the other elements are floating to the edge, making the product image less cohesive.
+All the other elements are scattered to the edges, making the image less cohesive and appealing.

 Applying the rule of thirds is easy.
 Simply divide your composition into thirds horizontally and vertically.
 This will create 9 rectangles and 4 intersections.
 Place 4 dots where the lines intersect.
 Then place your most important elements on the grid intersections or where the dots are.
 If you have remaining elements, place them on one of the lines near an intersection.
-The dots should act like magnets that pull the elements close to it.
-When you apply the rule of thirds, the result is this a beautiful and proportional product image.
+The closer to the dots the better.